The mutually normalizing regular subgroups of the holomorph of a cyclic group of prime power order: Preliminaries

 \begin{proposition}[\cite{Campedel_2020}] \thlabel{thm:gamma_morphism_ker} Let $G$ be a finite group, $A\le G$ and $\gamma\colon A\to\aut(G)$ a function such that $A$ is invariant under $\gamma(A)$.
 Then, any two of the following conditions imply the third one. \begin{enumerate} \item $\gamma([A,\gamma(A)])=\{\id\}$. \item $\gamma\colon A\to\aut(G)$ is a group homomorphism. \item $\gamma$ satisfies the gamma functional equation on $A$. \end{enumerate} \end{proposition}

 We have described the conjugation of a gamma function under the action of automorphisms.
-As the following result describes, there is a special case of \emph{conjugation} with respect to the inversion map, which is only an endomorphisms of the group $G$, in general.
+As the following result describes, there is a special case of \emph{conjugation} with respect to the inversion map.
 Note that, in the abelian case, the inversion map is just one of the automorphisms already described.

 \begin{proposition}[\cite{Campedel_2020}] \thlabel{thm:gamma_inv} Let $G$ be a finite group, $\gamma\colon G\to\aut(G)$ be a gamma function on $G$ and denote by $N$ the associated regular subgroup and by $\circ$ the associated circle operation.
 Define